Japan

 Foreign income

-A Japanese corporation is subject to Japanese corporate income taxes on its worldwide income.
-However, to avoid double taxation of foreign-source income, Japanese corporations are allowed to claim a tax credit against corporation and inhabitant’s taxes for foreign income taxes paid directly.
+A domestic corporation is subject to Japanese corporate income taxes on its worldwide income.
+However, to avoid double taxation of foreign-source income, such corporations are allowed to claim a tax credit against corporation and inhabitants’ taxes for foreign income taxes paid directly.
 See Foreign tax credit in the Tax credits and incentives section for more information.

-Undistributed profits of a foreign subsidiary (i.e. controlled foreign company [CFC]) to which an applicable tax rate is 30% (in case of a shell company) or 20% are included in the Japanese parent company’s taxable income under certain conditions.
+Undistributed profits of a foreign subsidiary (i.e. a CFC) for which the applicable tax rate is 30% (in the case of a shell company; the rate will be reduced to 27% for tax years of the Japanese parent beginning on or after 1 April 2024) or 20% are included in the Japanese parent company’s taxable income under certain conditions.
 See Anti-tax haven (CFC) rules in the Group taxation section for more information.